JuanArep/hello-service-CICDtest/README.md

 - Deployment on the same WSL host using **symlink-based releases** + **systemd**
 - Healthcheck and rollback automation via scripts

-> Evidence level: this README reflects the concrete setup we implemented in WSL + Jenkins in this project (not generic guidance).
+> Evidence level: this README reflects the concrete setup implemented in WSL + Jenkins in this project (not generic guidance).

 ---

-## 1) What we built (end-to-end flow)
+## 1) What was built (end-to-end flow)

 ### CI (every build)
 1. Checkout source from GitHub